The fractional Schr\"odinger equation on compact manifolds: Global controllability results: Introduction

 \subsubsection{Previous results for NLS}

-In what concerns the NLS equation on general compact Riemannian manifolds, that is, system \eqref{prob-intro_aa} with $\sigma = 2$, the first difficult arise in proving the uniform well-posedness since the Strichartz estimates does not hold globally in time and it has a loss of derivatives when compared with the euclidean case.
-This issue is now well understood since the interesting article due Burq \textit{et al.} \cite{Burq-Gerard-Tz}, for an excellent review of this topic the authors suggest that the reader see \cite{Burq-Gerard-Tz} and the references therein.
+In what concerns the NLS equation on general compact Riemannian manifolds, that is, system \eqref{prob-intro_aa} with $\sigma = 2$, the first difficulty arise in proving the uniform well-posedness since the Strichartz estimates does not hold globally in time and it has a loss of derivatives when compared with the euclidean case.
+However, this issue is now well understood since the interesting article due to Burq \textit{et al.} \cite{Burq-Gerard-Tz} (for an excellent review of this topic the authors suggest that the reader see \cite{Burq-Gerard-Tz} and the references therein).

 Taking advantage of the Strichartz estimates and propagation results of microlocal defect measures it was proved by Dehman \textit{et al.} \cite{dehman-gerard-lebeau} that the celebrated \textit{Geometric Control Condition} (GCC) was sufficient to get controllability results for the NLS on two dimensional compact Riemannian manifolds.
-More precisely, in \cite{dehman-gerard-lebeau}, the authors showed that the following assumptions are sufficient to get exact controllability result for solutions of \eqref{prob-intro_aa} when $\sigma = 2$: \begin{itemize} \item[(A)] $\omega$ geometrically controls \(M\); i.e. there exists \(T_{0}>0,\) such that every geodesic of \(M\) traveling with speed 1 and issued at \(t=0,\) enters the set \(\omega\) in a time \(t<T_{0}\) .
+More precisely, in \cite{dehman-gerard-lebeau}, the authors showed that the following assumptions are sufficient to get exact controllability result for solutions of \eqref{prob-intro_aa} when $\sigma = 2$: \begin{itemize} \item[(A)] The control function $h$ is effective on an open set $\omega$ which geometrically controls \(M\); i.e. there exists \(T_{0}>0,\) such that every geodesic of \(M\) traveling with speed 1 and issued at \(t=0,\) enters the set \(\omega\) in a time \(t<T_{0}\) .

-\item[(B)] For every \(T>0,\) the only solution lying in the space \(C[0, T], H^{1}(M) )\) of the system
+\item[(B)] For every \(T>0,\) the only solution lying in the space \(C([0, T], H^{1}(M) )\) of the system

-where $b_{1}, b_{2} \in L^{\infty}\left(0, T, L^{p}(M)\right)$ for some \(p>0\) large enough, is the trivial one \(u \equiv 0\). \end{itemize} \begin{rem} Assumption $(A)$ is the so called geometric control condition (see e.g. \cite{BaLeRa92}) and $(B)$ is a unique continuation condition.
-It is worth mentioning that as provided by Macia in \cite{Macia2,Macia}, under certain geometric assumptions, $(A)$ is equivalent to assumption $(B)$. \end{rem}
+where $b_{1}, b_{2} \in L^{\infty}\left(0, T, L^{p}(M)\right)$ for some \(p>0\), is the trivial one \(u \equiv 0\). \end{itemize} \begin{rem} Assumption $(A)$ is the so called geometric control condition (see e.g. \cite{BaLeRa92}) and $(B)$ is a unique continuation condition.
+It is worth mentioning that as provided by Maci\`a in \cite{Macia2,Macia}, under certain geometric assumptions, $(A)$ is equivalent to assumption $(B)$ when the potential does not depend on the time variable, that is, $V(x,t) = V(x)$, and recently those results where expanded to the fractional Schr\"odinger equation in \cite{Macia3}. \end{rem}